elastic/kibana/x-pack/plugins/cases/docs/openapi/README.md

     npx @redocly/cli bundle entrypoint.yaml --output bundled.json --ext json
   ```

-You can run additional linting with the following command:
+After generating the json bundle ensure that it is also valid by running the following command:

   ```bash
      npx @redocly/cli lint bundled.json